maxemileffort/paper-grading-assistant/README.md

 ### Test and Production Data

 This was where there was a sort of hiccup.
 Some of the actual data had text in various colors due to highlights and font colors used for teaching purposes.
 That caused problems with the text detection, and is addressed below in section 8.
 This problem resulted in 0 words being detected for some papers, so it's actually a bit of a major issue.
-I think it's largely a
+I think it's largely an issue of finding a different library for handling PDFs.
+Because it was only 1-2 files that were affected (out of 60+), for the sake of this project, it was put on the back burner.

 ## 3. EDA